 Pilates is not a one size fits all intervention for back pain, and can easily make symptoms worse with the wrong exercises.

-Despite this, Pilates classes are generally packed with students following a set routine, with little opportunity for instructors to tailor individual programmes.
+Despite this, Pilates classes are packed with students following a set routine, with little opportunity for instructors to tailor individual programs.

 Often the movements used in classes are heavily biased towards spinal flexion (bending), which have the potential to aggravate select pre-existing conditions.